 The month of December contains holidays that reflect multiple cultural and religious traditions.
 In an inclusive workplace, it's important not to amplify one holiday while neglecting others.
 Otherwise, you run the risk of alienating employees who don't share the same cultural backgrounds.

-For HR professionals and party planners, December represents a critical challenge.
-How do you deliver a memorable holiday party while respecting the diversity represented by your teams?
+For HR professionals and party planning committees, December represents a critical challenge.
+How do you deliver a memorable holiday party while respecting the diversity your teams represent?